android/app-bundle-samples/PlayCoreKtx/README.markdown

 * `PaletteFragment` - this fragment is in an on-demand dynamic feature module (`features/picure`) and takes care of requesting the camera to take a photo and extracting the colors from it.
 The color is stored in the `ColorViewModel` which is scoped to the Activity and is shared between both Fragments

 ## Usage
-To test the sample locally, you can use the following Gradle task:
+To test the on-demand feature module installation locally, you can use the following Gradle task:
 ```
 ./gradlew debugInstallApksForLocalTesting
 ```